 - Rosario + Vampire features Moka's younger sister, Kokoa.
-She can command the Combat Commentator bat to turn into a mace, a mallet, and... well, a bat.
+She can command the Combat Commentator bat to turn into a mace, a mallet, a sword, a spear and... well, a bat.

 - Vash and Knives' handguns turning into the insanely powerful Angel Arms in Trigun.

 - The Aqua Ribbon in Yes!
-Precure 5, which only really takes the form of a ribbon in the merchandise.
+Pretty Cure 5, which only really takes the form of a ribbon in the merchandise.